runrig-coop/hedgerows/index.md

 has been used by colonial forces to dispossess indigenous peoples of their land and resources all across the globe.
 This "conquest by naturalization," as she calls it, can be observed as far back as the Papal Bulls of Donation in 1493.
-To settle colonial disputes between the King of Portugal and the Catholic Monarchs of Spain, Pope Alexander VI drew a longitudinal line running down the middle of the Atlantic Ocean and cutting straight through modern Brasil's Nordeste region.
+To settle colonial disputes between the Catholic Monarchs of Spain and the King of Portugal, Pope Alexander VI drew a longitudinal line running down the middle of the Atlantic Ocean, just slicing off the Nordeste region of modern-day Brasil.
-He then "donated" all non-christian peoples and their lands on the right and left sides of that line to Portugal and Spain, respectively.
-The papal bulls, the treaties later negotiated between European courts, and the charters they granted to private joint stock companies were the direct predecessors to the patents and other IPRs recognized by GATT and TRIPs, as Shiva points out.
+He then "donated" all non-christian peoples and their lands on the left and right sides of that line to Spain and Portugal, respectively.
+The papal bulls, the treaties later negotiated between European courts, and the charters they granted to private joint stock companies were all the direct predecessors to the patents and other IP rights recognized by GATT and TRIPs, as Shiva points out.
-Indeed, some of those charters granted in that first fit of colonization would be called "patents," though the more revealing term for them was "royal monopolies."
-Expropriation by royal or papal decree was invested with republican legitimacy in 1823, when U.S. Supreme Court Chief Justice John Marshall cited Pope Alexander VI as he set down his own so-called "doctrine of discovery."
-That ruling not only led to a violent escalation in the theft of native lands on the North American continent, but also had a profound effect on international law that reverberates to this day.

 The contempt European colonialists held for non-christian and indigenous peoples is abhorrent enough, but Shiva's analysis delves even deeper still.
-She examines the metaphysical assumptions that have underpinned justifications, both then and now, for such acts of wide-scale dehumanization.
+She examines the metaphysical assumptions, held both then and now, which underpin the moral arguments used to justify such wide-scale dehumanization.
 Not only were the people of the Americas, Africa, Asia, and Oceania relegated to mere _things of nature_, but nature itself was demoted to an unensouled object, to be set apart from and dominated by Christ-fearing white men.[^lib-theo]

 [^lib-theo]: It is an unspoken tenet of Western metaphysics that is not particular to Christian theology or any other faith system, and in fact many streams of